Ottawa Herald: History

 In 1896, Joseph L. Bristow, who later was elected U.S. senator, and Henry J. Allen, who later became an editor at the Wichita Beacon, Kansas governor, and U.S. senator decided to buy the weekly Evening Ottawa and turn it into a daily newspaper.
 The Evening Ottawa was free at first, distributed to nearly all of Ottawa, north and south of the Marais des Cygnes River.
 This was to give the residents of Ottawa a feel for the new newspaper.
 Then it was made into a subscription for ten cents a week.
 The newspaper was four pages in a six-column format.

 When Bristow and Allen broke up their partnership in 1907, Allen sold it to Ralph A. Harris.
 Harris was a farmer, banker and assistant postmaster in Franklin County.
 When he died in 1930, one of his sons, Sidney F. Harris, took over The Herald.
 Harris' other son, John P. Harris, was an editor at the Chanute Tribune.
 Members of the Harris family continue in the newspaper business to this day.
 The Harris Enterprises Inc. is a majority stockholder of the Ottawa Herald, other local newspapers, and small advertising agencies.

 In November 2016, GateHouse Media announced it was purchasing the Herald and the other Harris newspapers.
+In September 2021, the newspaper was sold to CherryRoad Media.